OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Advanced-Network-Diagnostic-Commands.md

 2. In a powershell terminal in Windows-Desktop-1 run the command ``ping 13.107.246.51`` and expect to get 4 "Reply" with round trip or ping time.

-3. Most implementations of ping will repeat the ping process several times; others will run continuously until user presses <ctrl+c> to stop the process.
+3. Most implementations of ping will repeat the ping process several times; others will run continuously until <ctrl+c> is pressed to stop the process.
 For example, try ``ping ohio.edu`` in the Ubuntu-GUI-1.

 4. Ping can also take DNS names.
 Try ``ping xkcd.com`` on the Ubuntu-CLI-1